No, This Is Not The 70s TV Show

 All my children know that my door is always open, and they can talk to me about anything.
 Each one of them has done just that.
 I learned to show that there is enough of me for each of them.
 Not one of them is more important than the other.
 I wouldn’t change any part of what we went through from the start of us to the present day.
 It taught me, my fiancé and our children about love, life, and family.
-That just because divorces happened doesn’t mean they aren’t going to be in a family setting again.
-That I can go to my “stepchildren’s” sports games and their mom be there and be civil and have a great time, and my fiancé can do the same with my two sons with their father there.
+Just because divorces happened doesn’t mean they will not be in a family setting again.
+That I can go to my “stepchildren’s” sports games and their mom be there and be civil and have a great time.
+And my fiancé can do the same with my two sons with their father there.
 We all have learned to be a positive influence for all the children.

 Giving Up Is Not an Option with Blended Families

-When it comes to choosing as adults to become apart of someone else’s children’s lives, one significant factor that needs to be considered is that giving up is never an option.
-Don’t insert yourself into these children’s lives unless you plan to go through the good and the bad and never give up.
+When it comes to choosing as adults to become a part of someone else’s children’s lives, one significant factor worth considering is that giving up is never an option.
+To that effect, don’t insert yourself into these children’s lives.
+Unless, of course, you plan to go through the good and the bad and never give up.
 It’s about teaching children today that by you marrying their biological parent means you are giving those children a promise as well.